bholloway/react-i18n-interpolation/README.md

 This function infers `{name, key, value}` for any given substitution.
 It also ensures any React element `value` has a valid `key`.

-By overriding it you can change each substitution.
-Including...
+By overriding it you can change each substitution token.
+Such as:
-* the token `__name__` that appears in the untranslated `msgid` text.
+* Change the `__name__` that appears in the untranslated `msgid` text.
-* the final `value`, such as implementing raw text as a React element.
+* Change the `key` that is assigned to React elements.
+* Change the `value` by injecting props, converting text to elements, etc.

 ### `delimiter`